Palm Beach County Salvation Army emergency assistance.

 - The elderly and seniors can get congregate meals, take part if field trips, food delivered from Meals on Wheels, and other support.
 Find financial help for the elderly in Florida.

-The Salvation Army Emergency Services and self-sufficiency programs are designed to help individuals and families who need help become solid and stable.
-Through these various services and programs, people are brought from lives of despair to lives of dignity and bruised spirits are healed.
+The Salvation Army Emergency Services and self-sufficiency programs are designed to help individuals and families who need help become solid as well as stable.
+Through these various services and programs (including financial help), people are brought from lives of despair to lives of dignity and bruised spirits are healed.

 Homeless and Substance Abuse Programs - Each Palm Beach County Florida social service office attends to the basic needs of people on the verge of eviction and homeless people.
 Among other resources, they can get free food, clothing, hygiene needs and much more.
 Social workers will also encounter and counsel those who are battling serious issues such as substance abuse or alcohol.
 The Center of Hope is the main Salvation Army resource/program in Palm Beach to help these individuals.